ziafazal/xblock-drag-and-drop-v2/README.md

 to define an arbitrary number of drop zones as long as their labels are unique.

-Additionally, you can specify the alignment for items once they are dropped in the zone.
-No alignment is the default, and causes items to stay where the learner drops them.
+You can specify the alignment for items once they are dropped in the zone.
+Centered alignment is the default, and places items from top to bottom along the center of the zone.
 Left alignment causes dropped items to be placed from left to right across the zone.
 Right alignment causes the items to be placed from right to left across the zone.
-Center alignment places items from top to bottom along the center of the zone.
 If left, right, or center alignment is chosen, items dropped in a zone will not overlap, but if the zone is not made large enough for all its items, they will overflow the bottom of the zone, and potentially, overlap the zones below.